Children's Comprehensive Bible Question Quiz

 -

 a.
-Saul, the very first king, reigned at the time of his birth.
+Saul, the very first king, reigned at the time of Jesus' birth.

 b.
 Solomon, the wisest king, oversaw the birth of Jesus.

 c.
-King Herod was ruling at the time Jesus was born.
+Herod was ruling at the time Jesus was born.

 -